MarioSilvaPrada/prada-codes-blog/content/blog/first-steps-into-react-native.md

 [^1]: In React Native there is no header tags like h1, h2, h3... so what you can do is to render your content in a Text tag and styling it accordingly.

-If you are curious about all components that you can use in React Native, [take a look](https://reactnative.dev/docs/components-and-apis).
+If you are curious about all components that  React Native offers, [take a look](https://reactnative.dev/docs/components-and-apis).

 - #### Big community

+According to [Jetbrains](https://www.jetbrains.com/lp/devecosystem-2020/javascript/), React is the library most used in Javascript ecosystem

 ### Environment Setup